Play the ultimate Fantasy Baseball Game featuring exclusive Player Rewards & Benefits

 |by Jason Butt | CBSSports.com|

-Rockies P Jordan Lyles struggles in loss to Mariners
+Rockies P Jordan Lyles allows four runs in Monday's start

 |2014 Summary: What little Fantasy appeal Jordan Lyles had going into 2014 appeared to have been shredded when he was dealt to the Rockies, yet he emerged with his best season to date.
 All things are relative -- Lyles merely posted his the first sub-5.00 ERA of his four-year career, finishing with a 4.33 mark.
 He actually had a 3.52 ERA through his first 12 starts, but then he missed two months with a fractured left hand and wasn't as effective when he returned.
 Key to Lyles' improvement was -- get this -- a lower home run rate (0.9 HR/9, down from 1.1), even with Coors Field as his home park.
 Lyles relied more on his slider, which was an effective ground ball pitch to complement his sinker.|